morrownr/USB-WiFi/README.md

 The Good:

 - fastest USB chipset available (however, performance with the currently available driver is not that good)
-- managed (client) mode is reasonably good
+- managed (client) mode is reasonably good but not fast
 - master (AP) mode was recently patched and is working now (finally)
-- monitor mode, including injection and deauth, are now working (finally) ...no thanks to Realtek
+- monitor mode, including injection and deauth, are now working (finally), still some problems with capture

 The Bad: